Fort Worth police chief says department is reeling over fatal shooting of Atatiana Jefferson

 Breaking News Emails

-The interim chief of the Fort Worth Police Department in Texas said the force is reeling after an officer shot Atiatiana Jefferson inside a home where she was babysitting her nephew.
+The interim chief of the Fort Worth Police Department in Texas said the force is reeling after an officer shot Atatiana Jefferson inside a home where she was babysitting her nephew.

 Former officer Aaron Dean was charged with murder Monday in the fatal shooting of Jefferson, 28, on Saturday at about 2:25 a.m.

-Interim Police Chief Ed Kraus became emotional during a news conference Tuesday, saying that officers in the department of about 1,700 are thanking him for his "quick and decisive" decision to make the arrest. "'This is going to help heal us,'" he said they have told him.
+Interim police Chief Ed Kraus became emotional during a news conference Tuesday, saying that officers in the department of about 1,700 are thanking him for his "quick and decisive" decision to arrest Dean. "'This is going to help heal us,'" he said they have told him.

 "The officers are hurting," Kraus said.
 "They try hard every day to try to make this city better.
 They’re out there trying to build these relationships."